 Pelvic Exam Procedure

-During a female pelvic examination, your Queens, New York City gynecologist examines your reproductive organs — including your vulva, vagina, cervix, ovaries, uterus, rectum and pelvis.
-It’s a physical exam to locate signs of ovarian cysts, sexually transmitted diseases and infections, and early-stage cancer.
-An important exam that falls within the purview of your gynecologist is the pregnancy pelvic exam.
+Your Queens, New York City gynecologist performs a physical exam to locate signs of ovarian cysts, sexually transmitted diseases and infections, and early-stage cancer.
+An important exam that your gynecologist might perform is the pregnancy pelvic exam.

-Prior to the exam, don’t douche, use a tampon, have sex, use any birth control product — such as a foam, cream, or jelly — or use medicine or cream in your vagina.
-Attempt to schedule the exam when you aren’t on your period.
-The blood can affect test results if you plan to undergo a Pap smear test.
-It’s also important to keep track of your last menstrual period and how long your period lasted.
+It is recommended that you do not douche, use a tampon, have sex, use any birth control product — such as a foam, cream, or jelly — or use medicine or cream in your vagina for at least 24 hours before your pelvic exam.
+Do your best to schedule the exam when you are not on your period.
+Your period can affect test results if you plan to undergo a Pap smear test.
+However, if you have a menstrual issue you are concerned about, your doctor may suggest an examination during your period.
+It is also important to keep track of your last menstrual period and how long your period lasted.

 Your First Pelvic Exam

-For your first pelvic exam, it’s normal to be nervous, especially when you don’t know what to expect.
-Teen pelvic exams are unlikely and doctors don’t recommend the exam until a woman is in her early 20s.
+If you have never had a pelvic exam before, let your doctor know when making your appointment.
+For your first pelvic exam, it is normal to be nervous, especially when you do not know what to expect.
+Teen pelvic exams are unlikely and doctors do not recommend the exam until a woman is in her early 20s.
 The process is conducted for teens only if your doctor thinks there is a problem or you have uncomfortable symptoms, such as abnormal bleeding or pelvic pain.

 During the Exam

-Before the examination begins, you’re asked to lie on your back on an exam table.
-You’ll bend your knees and place your feet on the corners of the table or in the supports provided.
+Before the examination begins, you are asked to lie on your back on an exam table.
+You will bend your knees and place your feet on the corners of the table or in the supports provided.
 Allow your knees to open as you slide forward toward the end of the table.

 The first part of the female pelvic exam is the external visual exam.
 Your doctor first looks at your vulva to check for irritation, redness, sores, swelling, and any other abnormalities that could appear in the external parts of your pelvis.
 Next is the internal visual exam.
 A speculum is used to gently spread your vaginal walls to see into your vagina to your cervix.